Supersymmetry-inspired microlaser arrays pave way for powering chip-sized optical systems

-Category: Environment Hits: 3Ring microlasers are eyed as potential light sources for photonic applications, but they first must be made more powerful.
+Category: Environment Hits: 11Ring microlasers are eyed as potential light sources for photonic applications, but they first must be made more powerful.
 Combining multiple microlasers into an array solves only half of the problem, as this adds noisy 'modes' to the resulting laser light.
 Now, thanks to the math behind supersymmetry theory, engineers have achieved single-mode lasing from such an array.
 By calculating the necessary properties for 'superpartner' arrays, they can cancel out the unwanted extra modes.

 Read more https://www.sciencedaily.com/releases/2021/05/210505145553.htm